 - 1/2 tbsp lemon juice

 - Place half of the fillet of salmon in a food processor.
 Pulse until it has turned into an almost ‘paste’ consistency.
 Chop the other half into small cubes.

 - In a medium bowl, combine salmon, 3 tbsp dill, capers, egg, salt, ground black pepper and 2 tbsp breadcrumbs.
 Mix.
 If the mixture is too wet, add the remaining breadcrumbs, one tablespoon at a time.

-- Once the grill is ready, place the patties on top and turn them on the other side after around 3 to 4 minutes.
+- Turn them on the other side after around 3 to 4 minutes.
 Cook for 3 more minutes on the other side and take them out of the grill.

-- Prepare the sauce by combining yogurt, lemon juice, lemon zest and remaining dill in a medium bowl.
+- Prepare the sauce by combining yogurt, lemon juice, lemon zest, and remaining dill in a medium bowl.
 Season with salt and pepper.
-Taste and adjust seasoning as desired.

 - Place the salmon burger on a bun with some leafy vegetables (like romaine lettuce).
 Add a tablespoon of lemon yogurt sauce and a slice of tomato.

 - It doesn’t matter which part of salmon you use, as long as it’s a fillet.

 - Make sure you prepare the salmon in two different ways before mixing and forming the patties.

 - You can substitute a different kind of yogurt, but make sure that it’s not too strong that it overpowers the lemon flavor.